jan-peltner/tagger/README.md

 alias tag="source <(tagger tag)" alias pop="source <(tagger pop)"
 ```
-This proccess substitution is necessary so that the working directory of your current shell session as well as the stack's env var can be overwritten.
+This process substitution is necessary so that the working directory of your current shell session as well as the stack's env var can be overwritten.
 Of course you can replace the alias with a name you like.

 ## Usage